joel-lbth/hdrc-architecture/docs/workshop.md

 1. A set of hierarchical abstractions (software systems, containers, components, and code).
 2. A set of hierarchical diagrams (system context, containers, components, and code).
 3. Notation independent.
-C4 is a "self-describing" model, little-to-no prior training is required to being interpreting the diagrams!
+C4 is a "self-describing" model, little-to-no prior training is required to begin interpreting the diagrams!
 4. Tooling independent.
 You can draw C4 in any tool - this session focuses on the Structurizr tools created by the author of C4 as they offer some benefits.

 #### The four Cs of C4